lphan/utilkit/floodpred/README.md

 - This file contains history parameters input, will be used for user interface

 (6) setup.py
-run this file first to install all dependencies
+- This file helps to install all dependencies

 (7) floodpred.log
 - This file contains basic log informations